HiLab-git/PyMIC/examples/JSRT2/README.md

 In this example, we show how to use a customized CNN to segment the heart from X-Ray images.
 The configurations are the same as those in the `JSRT` example except the network structure.

 The customized CNN is detailed in `my_net2d.py`, which is a modification of the 2D UNet.
-In this new network, we use a residual connection in each block and only down-sample the feature maps three times in the encoder.
+In this new network, we use a residual connection in each block.

 To use the customized CNN, we also write a customized main function in `jsrt_train_infer.py`, where we import a TrainInferAgent from PyMIC and set the network as our customized CNN.